igorbenic/zip-recipes-free/readme.txt

 = 6.0.6 =
 * Added review notice for free users
 * set nutrition info to show by default
+* Pull recipe title from post in classic editor popup

 = 6.0.5 =
 * Added non food option, to use as instructions